sytanvir/Web/content/authors/admin/_index.md

 - Mechanical Engineer – Professional services | Provide CFD, CAD, and FEA solutions to clients.

 ## Seeking PhD Position
-- I am a prospective graduate student looking for a supervisor to guide my research in CFD, heat transfer, renewable energy, and robotics, PINNs.
+- I am a prospective graduate student looking for a supervisor to guide my research in CFD, heat transfer, renewable energy, PINNs and robotics.